 Are There Any Side Effects?

 Many small-scale studies have looked into the safety of CBD in adults.
-They concluded that adults tend to tolerate a wide range of doses well.
+They concluded that adults tend to tolerate a wide range of CBD dosages well.
 Though CBD is generally well tolerated and considered safe, it may cause adverse reactions in some people.
 The most common side effect was fatigue.
 Also, some people reported diarrhea and changes in appetite or weight.
-Researchers have found no significant side effects on the central nervous system, the vital signs, or mood, even among people who used high dosages.
+Researchers have found no significant side effects on the central nervous system, vital signs, or mood, even among people who used high dosages.

 Potential Interactions With Other Medications

-Before you start using CBD oil, discuss it with your doctor to ensure your safety and avoid potentially harmful interactions.
+Before you start using CBD oil, discuss it with your doctor to ensure your safety, and avoid potentially harmful interactions.
 Some studies on CBD have raised concerns about possible interactions with other drugs.
 CBD is known to interact with several medications.